ZhenyingZhu/ToDoAndTracker/README.md

 #### Daily Report Page

-**HERE**

 Day report shows how a day is spent.
 A list of projects that is expect to start and the tasks that are done.
-Then show keynotes from previous diaries, and then allow to write a new diary.
+Then show keynotes from previous diaries.

-#### Diary
+At the bottom there is a text box for write dairy.

 ### Models